WordPress/gutenberg/docs/designers-developers/developers/tutorials/block-based-themes/adding-blocks.md

 When you have made your changes, click on the update design button in the upper right corner, where you normally publish and update your content.

+Next, select the footer template part and add some example content.

-Select the index template to see your header temlate part in its page context.
+Select the index template to view the temlate parts in the page context.